Peach Planting Guide

 Peach Tree Pest and Disease Control

 Several kinds of diseases and pests attack peach trees and fruits.
 Some can be treated as needed, others are better controlled with a proactive peach tree spraying program.
 Some peach trees exhibit good disease resistance and it also determined by geographical location.
-Do you research!
+Do your research!

 Bacterial spot is a fungus disease that shows up as purple or brown spots between the veins on leaves, and depressed circular spots on the fruits.
 It can be controlled with copper fungicides applied in late winter through petal fall.
 Don’t use copper containing fungicides after fruits have begun developing.